Rei-SwitchBot/faq/en-us/Keypad.md

 6. Go to the corresponding Keypad / Keypad Touch - tap "NFC Card" option - tap the "+" button to pair the NFC card again.

-7. If it still doesn't work, please contact us via "Profile Page" - "Feedback" in the SwitchBot App, and provide the following information:
+7. If it still doesn't work, please provide the following information:

 Take a video showing the whole process of pairing the NFC card, and please try to include the following elements as much as possible.